“Stop! Stop! What are you doing? Have you lost it completely? This is a 25 mph zone and it’s RAINING hard! Can you even see anything?!”

 “Not really,” she said.

 “Well call your friends then.
-We can hold Rico for 24 hours for vagrancy, sleeping in the hall way, but after that.
+We can hold Rico for 24 hours for vagrancy, sleeping in the hall way, but not after that.
 Just get yourself as squared away as you can as quickly as you can.
 Try not to be alone.
 Stay on public streets.
 Keep your phone handy.
 OK?
 I’ll call you tonight and see how you’re doing.
 OK?”

 The thought of being alone suddenly terrified Megan.
 Reading her mind, Doris said, “He’ll be in jail until tomorrow morning.
 Sleep well tonight.
 Get your locks changed.
 Talk to your landlord about that heater.
 Be sure the gas is off.
 You can do that, right?”